saket-maheshwary/AutoLearn/README.md

 -- The hyperparameters values of the threshold are hard coded.
 Use hyperparameter optimization for best results.

--- All dataset files should follow the same template as that of sonar.csv (label column at the last)
+-- All dataset files should follow the exact same template as that of sonar.csv (class labels column at the last)